micahcochran/micahcochran.net/source/_posts/legal-text.md

 <figure>
     <img src="/images/ltext/2_links.webp">
-    <figcaption>Click on the chain icon and it copies the link that section to the clipboard.</figcaption>
+    <figcaption>Click on the chain icon and it copies the link that section to the clipboard.
+This feature only works on the Chrome based browsers.</figcaption>
 </figure>

 <figure>